We Love You: Background

 By the late 1960s, drugs were common in the British music industry, although this fact was not commonly known by much of the public.
 In 1966, the ITV documentary A Boy Called Donovan publicised Donovan's use of marijuana to the wider world, marking one of the first times a musician's drug use had become so publicly known.
 Donovan later described how "this was the first time a British television audience had caught a glimpse of the lifestyle of the beatniks and many were shocked".
 In early 1967, Jagger, Richards and Jones began to be hounded by authorities over their recreational drug use, after the News of the World ran a three-part feature entitled "Pop Stars and Drugs: Facts That Will Shock You".
 The series described alleged LSD parties hosted by the Moody Blues attended by top stars including the Who's Pete Townshend and Cream's Ginger Baker, and alleged admissions of drug use by leading pop musicians.
 The first article targeted Donovan, who as a result was raided soon after, the second article (published on 5 February) targeted the Rolling Stones.

-In February 1967, two members of The Rolling Stones, lead singer Mick Jagger and guitarist Keith Richards were arrested at Richards' home, Redlands, West Wittering, Sussex for drug possession.
-By this point, Jagger had begun suing News of the World for libel over their article on the Rolling Stones' drug use.
+In February 1967, two members of the Rolling Stones, lead singer Mick Jagger and guitarist Keith Richards were arrested at Richards' home, Redlands, West Wittering, Sussex for drug possession.
+At this point, Jagger had begun suing News of the World for libel over their article on the Rolling Stones' drug use.
 Although both Jagger and Richards were convicted following the raid, a publicity campaign by their colleagues in the music industry encouraged popular support and criticism of the decision to prosecute them.
 Most notably, the traditionally conservatively oriented newspaper The Times published an op-ed by William Rees-Mogg asking Who Breaks a Butterfly on a Wheel?, in which he criticised the prosecutions as unfounded and unnecessary.
 Additionally, the Who recorded cover versions of Stones songs "Under My Thumb" and "The Last Time" as a show of solidarity with the Stones throughout the trials.

+Composition

-"We Love You" was written in the aftermath of the drug arrest and the public outrage that followed it.
-The song opens with the sounds of entry into jail, and a cell door clanging shut before the main mellotron riff as played by Brian Jones enters.
-The song's lyrics appear to be "a spoof" of the Lennon–McCartney song "All You Need Is Love", which the Beatles performed on the Our World satellite broadcast on 25 June.
-Alternatively, as Lennon insisted was the case, in his famous 1970 Rolling Stone interview, the lyrics can be seen as echoing the message of the Beatles song, on which Jagger and Richards were among the many chorus singers.
-Many commentators have suggested in light of the context surrounding its creation "We Love You" espouses a strong anti-establishment stance, with notable lyrics including "we don't care if you hound we and lock the doors around we" and "you will never win we, your uniforms don't fit we."
+"We Love You" was written in the aftermath of the drug arrest and the public outrage that followed it, and has traditionally been interpreted as a message to fans of the group thanking them for their support through the controversy.
+Conversely, the song's lyrics have been described as "a spoof" of the Lennon–McCartney song "All You Need Is Love", which the Beatles performed on the Our World satellite broadcast on 25 June.
+However, the Rolling Stones began recording the song two weeks prior to the Our World broadcast.
+Alternatively, as Lennon insisted was the case, in his 1970 Rolling Stone interview, the lyrics can be seen as echoing the message of the Beatles song, on which Jagger and Richards were among the many chorus singers.
+Bill Wyman later said that Jagger and Richards had been working on the song "for some time".